Spotifyd/spotifyd/README.md

 For my use it's pretty much feature complete but if you feel something is missing, please open an issue (or better yet, send a pull request with a patch for the new feature!).

+### Scripts
+Spotifyd is fairly scriptable and hence features can be added without modifying the source code of spotifyd itself.
+See the scripts directory for examples.

 ## Build
 Building is done with a single command:
 ```